equinor/iterative_ensemble_smoother/docs/assumptions_limitations.md

 This can be an issue even in small, simple problems:
 Suppose $`A`$ and $`B`$ are two uniform variables with distribution $`U(0, 1)`$.
-Supopse we want to compute the expected value of their product, i.e., $`\mathbb{E}[AB]`$ ?
+Suppose we want to compute the expected value of their product, i.e., $`\mathbb{E}[AB]`$.

 The theoretical answer is 1/4.
-We can compute a Monte Carlo answer by drawsing 25 samples frome each distribution, multiplying them together, and computing the mean value.
+We can compute a Monte Carlo answer by drawing 25 samples from each distribution, multiplying them together, and computing the mean value.
 If we do this with 25 samples, we get 0.266 on the first try.
 That's a pretty good approximation!
 However, if we re-seed the random number generator and try again we get 0.200 as the result.